Jacqueline Lapsley

-Jacqueline E. Lapsley (born February 24, 1965) serves as President, and Professor of Old Testament at Union Presbyterian Seminary, and served as Dean and Vice President of Academic Affairs and Professor of Old Testament at Princeton Theological Seminary (PTS).
-Her research interests lie in various fields, including literary theory, ethics (with a specific focus on creation ethics), theological anthropology, and gender theory.
-These disciplines serve as valuable tools for Lapsley when approaching theological interpretations of the Old Testament.
+Jacqueline E. Lapsley (born February 24, 1965) serves as President, and Professor of Old Testament at Union Presbyterian Seminary, and she is an ordained ruling elder in the Presbyterian Church (USA).
+She previously served as Dean and Vice President of Academic Affairs and Professor of Old Testament at Princeton Theological Seminary (PTS) (2018 – 2023).
+Her work focuses on theological interpretations of the Old Testament, and her research interests lie in various fields, including literary theory, ethics (with a specific focus on creation ethics), theological anthropology, and gender theory.